nucleogenesis/swiftype-magento-2-suggestions/README.md

 # Swiftype Magento 2.x Autosuggestion

 This is a very simple extension that gives your Magento 2.x search bar the power of Swiftype's jQuery suggestion function.
+By pulling in and configuring the basics using this jQuery plugin from Swiftype: https://github.com/swiftype/swiftype-autocomplete-jquery

 You will need to be signed up with Swiftype and have an engine created that has crawled your Magento site.